braze-inc/braze-docs/_docs/_developer_guide/platform_wide/analytics_overview.md

 | Check if the custom event occurred **exactly X (Max = 50) number of times** | **EXACTLY** | in the past **Y Days (Y = 1,3,7,14,21,30)** |
 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3}

 Braze notes the number of times these events have occurred as well as the last time they were performed by each user for segmentation.
-On the **Custom Events** analytics page you can view in aggregate how often each custom event occurs, as well as by segment over time for more detailed analysis.
+On the **Custom Events** analytics page, you can view in aggregate how often each custom event occurs, as well as by segment over time for more detailed analysis.
 This is particularly useful to view how your campaigns have affected custom event activity by looking at the gray lines Braze overlays on the time-series to indicate the last time a campaign was sent.

 ![A custom event analytics graph showing stats on users who added a credit card and made a search across a period of a thirty days.][8]

 > [Incrementing custom attributes][10] can be used to keep a counter on a user action similar to a custom event.
 However, you will not be able to view custom attribute data in a time-series.
 User actions that do not need to be analyzed in time-series should be recorded via this method.

 ### Custom event storage

-All User Profile data (custom events, custom attribute, custom data) is stored as long as those profiles are active.
-Custom event properties are stored and available for Segmentation for thirty (30) days.
-If you'd like to leverage event properties for Segmentation, contact your Braze Account Manager or Customer Success Manager.
+All user profile data (custom events, custom attribute, custom data) is stored as long as those profiles are active.
+Custom event properties are stored and available for segmentation for 30 days.
+If you'd like to leverage event properties for Segmentation, contact your Braze account manager or customer success manager.

 ### Custom event properties